-Eight directors are to be elected at the Annual Meeting, each to serve until the following annual meeting of stockholders or until a successor is elected and qualified.
-As previously announced, Glen M. Antle had notified the Board on March 15, 2018 that he will not stand for re-election at the Annual Meeting.
-The Board has voted to reduce its size from nine to eight directors effective immediately before the Annual Meeting.
-All of the nominees were elected to their present terms of office by the stockholders.
+Our Board, upon the recommendation of the Nominating and Governance Committee, is proposing ten directors to be elected at the Annual Meeting, each to serve until the following annual meeting of stockholders or until his or her respective successor is elected and qualified.
+On September 20, 2018, the Board voted to increase its size from eight to ten directors and appointed our newest Board members, Messrs.
+Rodolpho C. Cardenuto and Saar Gillai, as directors.
+With the exception of our newest Board members, all of the nominees were elected to their present terms of office by the stockholders.
+There are no arrangements or understandings between any nominee and any other person for selection as a nominee.
 All of the nominees have consented to be named as nominees, and have indicated their intent to serve if elected.
-Unless a stockholder directs otherwise in its proxy card, it is intended that the proxies solicited by management will be voted for the election of the nominees listed in the following table.
-If any nominee should refuse or be unable to serve, the proxies named in the proxy card will vote the shares for such other person, if any, as shall be designated by the Board.
+Unless a stockholder directs otherwise in its proxy, it is intended that the proxies solicited by management will be voted for the election of the nominees listed in the following table.
+If any nominee should refuse or be unable to serve, the named proxy holders will vote the shares for such other person, if any, as shall be designated by the Board.
+Our Board currently has no knowledge that any of the nominees will be unable or unwilling to serve.